nerdlem/ccheck/README.md

 This tool simplifies handling of PEM certificates.
 It allows for easy filtering of certificates based on the days until expiration.
 It's use is reminiscent of the `grep` utility.

 Check whether a given certificate will expire _soon_, or within 10,000 days as in this example.
+Also whether the certificate is valid for the DNS name provided, is applicable:

 ```
 $ ccheck --min-days 10000 google.com:443 || echo The end is near